 The program graphical user interface (GUI), executable, data files, and an ORDEM 3.0 User’s Guide are included in the package.
 ORDEM 3.0 has been subjected to extensive verification and validation.
 Currently, ORDEM 3.0 runs on Windows XP and higher computers.

 Although approved for public release, NASA regulations require that a software usage agreement must be obtained to acquire a copy of the NASA-developed software, ORDEM 3.0, MSC-25457.
-To begin the process, please email your request to email@example.com.
+To begin the process, please press the "Request Now!" button in the software catalog.